idarshandalwadi/hibernate-practice/Solution-code-hibernate-inheritance-mapped-superclass/src/ReadMe.txt

-Hibernate Table per class Mapping Strategy:
+Hibernate Mapped Super Class Mapping Strategy:
 ===============================================
-This strategy only sub class is considered as a table, each table contains fields of own class and its super class.
+In this strategy, only sub-class is considered as a table, each table contains fields of own class and its super class.
 The supper class is not mapped/considered as separate table.
 Only subclasses have used @Entity so only subclass has tables in DB.
-No joins or inheritance exists in DB schema, it olny exists the Java code.
+No joins or inheritance exists in DB schema, it olny exists in the Java code.

 ======================
 Use case in Example: